stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 "It was-- You know when you-- when you're looking at a couple of planets in a line-up, maybe because a planet's committed a crime or something.
-And you're looking between them and you're like, 'these all look the same.'
+And you're looking between them and you're like, '__[scoffs]__ These all look the same.'
 And then you get accused of being a racist.
-And then somebody says, 'planets aren't a race!'
+And then somebody says, 'Planets aren't a race!'
 And you're like, 'Ha ha!'
 You see?"

 #### BEN